BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2_Creating_a_Raw_Transaction.md

 }
 ```
 Check the vin.
 Are you spending the right transaction?
 Does it contain the expected amount of money?
 Check your vout.
 Are you sending the right amount?
 Is it going to the right address?
 Finally, do the math to make sure the money balances.
 Does the value of the UTXO minus the amount being spent equal the expected transaction fee?

-### Understand the Transaction Fee

-You'll note that we didn't send the whole .08 BTC to our recipient.
-That's because of the transaction fee, which is _implicit_ when you send a raw transaction: the amount that you will pay as a fee is always equal to the amount of your input minus the amount of your output.
-So, you have to decrease your output a little bit from your input to make sure that your transaction goes out.

-> **WARNING:** This is the very dangerous part of raw transactions!!
-Because you automatically expend all of the amount in the UTXOs that you use, it's critically important to make sure that you know: (1) precisely what UTXOs you're using; (2) exactly how much money they contain; (3) exactly how much money you're sending out; and (4) what the difference is.
-If you mess up and you use the wrong UTXO (with more money than you thought) or if you send out too little money, the excess is lost.
-Forever.
-Don't make that mistake!
-Know your inputs and outputs _precisely_.
-Or better, don't use raw transactions except as part of a carefully considered and triple-checked program.

-_How much should you spend on transaction fees?_ [Bitcoin Fees](https://bitcoinfees.21.co/) has a nice live assessment.
-It says that the "fastest and cheapest transaction fee is currently 220 satoshis/byte" and that "For the median transaction size of 226 bytes, this results in a fee of 49,720 satoshis".

-That basic info is what we used to construct our raw transaction.
-We just subtracted 50,000 satoshis from the amount we were sending, which is .0005 BTC: .0800 BTC - .0005 BC= .0795, which is what we sent.
-(Often transactions don't need to be the "fastest" and can get away with much lower transaction fees; we opted not to because we don't want to delay working through this tutorial.)

-> **WARNING:** The lower that you set your transaction fee, the longer before your transaction is built into a block.
-The Bitcoin Fees sites lists expected times, from an expected 0 blocks, to 22.
-Since blocks are built on average every 10 minutes, that's the difference between a few minutes and a few hours!
-So, choose a transaction fee that's appropriate for what you're sending.
-Note that you should never drop below the minimum relay fee, which is .0001 BTC.

 ### Sign the Raw Transaction